-If you feel like receiving big scares on Halloween this year, head to House of Phobia which takes place from early October through the beginning of November at San Patricio Plaza west of San Juan in Guaynabo.
+To get seriously spooked this Halloween, head to House of Phobia from October 3 through November 3, 2019, at San Patricio Plaza west of San Juan in Guaynabo.
 In 2019, the seasonal theme is a "Lucky Deadly Seven."
 In this attraction presented by Party City PR and Malta India, brave visitors will face their seven worst fears in history as they embark on a terrifying route through the haunted house.

-Enjoy hits from the 80s and 90s played by one of the best-known DJs of Puerto Rico at Nightmare at the Club held on the weekend before Halloween.
-The evening event takes place at Fort Buchanan, a U.S. Army installation in Guaynabo; the party is open to the public ages 16 and up (with valid identification).
+Enjoy hits from the 80s and 90s played by one of the best-known DJs of Puerto Rico at Nightmare at the Club held on October 26-27, 2019.
+The evening event takes place at Fort Buchanan, a U.S. Army installation in Guaynabo.
+It's open to people ages 16 and up (with valid identification).
 Buy tickets in advance and carry masks with you until you have entered the event in order to be easier identified at the door.

 If you're on the northern coast of the island in early October, get creeped out at the Chambers of Terror Haunted House the evening of October 4, 2019, also at Fort Buchanan.
 The event will feature entertainment for children and adults from bounce houses to bumper cars and inflatables.